joh120/hangman_game_py/README.md

 This will shown if all characters by the user is guessed correctly.
 Also, the answer will be shown at the end of the game whether the user win or lose.

-def hangman_display(): this takes in the wrong guesses and display a part of the hangman ascii art for every time they make a wrong guess.
+def hangman_display(): this takes in the wrong guesses and prints a part of the hangman ascii art for every time they make a wrong guess.

 def main(): this takes a random word from a list of words and prompts the user to guess the correct characters of